Funding4HomeCare

 Before you commit, ask a direct question: “Are there any fees to apply or set up my account?”
 A transparent lender will give you a straight answer.
 If they’re hesitant to tell you or the answer is complicated, consider it a warning sign.
 These initial costs can set the tone for your entire relationship with the funder.

-Fees for Background and Credit Checks
+Charges for Credit and Background Checks

 Financing companies need to manage their risk, and part of that process involves checking on the financial health of your agency and your clients.
 They want to be sure that the invoices they are advancing money on are likely to be paid.
 This often involves running credit checks or performing other background verification.
 The question is, who pays for it?